ARM-software/CMSIS-RTX/CMSIS/DoxyGen/src/tutorial.md

 \code
 osThreadJoin(<joinable_thread_handle>);
 \endcode
-Once \b osThreadJoin() has been called, the thread will deschedule and enter a waiting state until the joinable thread has terminated.
+Once \ref osThreadJoin() has been called, the thread will deschedule and enter a waiting state until the joinable thread has terminated.